-- Shall operate on either 25 VRMS or 70.7 VRMS with field selectable output taps from 0.5 to 2.0W and originally installed at the 1/2 watt tap.
-Speakers shall provide a minimum sound output of 80 dBA at 10 feet (3,000 mm) with the 1/2 watt tap. - 2.
-Frequency response shall be a minimum of 400 HZ to 4,000 HZ.
+1. Shall operate on either 25 VRMS or 70.7 VRMS with field selectable output taps from 0.5 to 2.0W and originally installed at the one-half watt tap.
+Speakers shall provide a minimum sound output of 80 dBA at ten feet with the one-half watt tap.